RaymoZou/RaymoZou/README.md

 Hi, I'm Raymond!
-I am currently a 4th year student studying computer science, life science and earth and ocean science at the University of British Columbia.
+I am currently a 4th year student studying computer science, life science and environmental science at the University of British Columbia.
 I have a passion for web development and enjoy learning new technologies!

 ## Languages & Tools:
 <div style="display: inline-block">